kanishka-linux/ReadManga/README.md

 If some source sites are not working then try clearing the cache directory '/tmp/ReadManga/' and relaunch the application.

+If next page does not load smoothly, try increasing/decreasing size of image using '-/=' keys.

 #Brief Documentation